citusdata/citus_docs/installation/single_machine_osx.rst

 **3. Start the master and workers**

-We will configure the PostgreSQL instances to use ports 9700 (for the master) and 9701, 9702 (for the workers).
+We will start the PostgreSQL instances on ports 9700 (for the master) and 9701, 9702 (for the workers).
 We assume those ports are available on your machine.
 Feel free to use different ports if they are in use.

 Let's start the databases::